Why I Hate The ‘You Only Get 18 ‘Delicious’ Summers’ With Your Child’ Quote

 I’ve been thinking about this all day, so here are all the other reasons it doesn’t resonate with me:

-Work during the summer holiday, for parents, can be a struggle and a juggle: As Rachel pointed out in her Stories – I’m paraphrasing here if you missed them – summer is tricky for working parents who have to manage work and look after children and already feel guilty for not providing six weeks of adventure.
-As a freelancer, my arrangments are usually last minute and ad hoc, meaning working weekends, evenings, calling in favours from friends, hiding my phone behind a cushion, anything so I can get stuff done and spend time with the children.
+- Work during the summer holiday, for parents, can be a struggle and a juggle: Summer is tricky for working parents who have to manage work and look after children and already feel guilty for not providing six weeks of adventure.
+As a freelancer, my arrangements are usually last minute and ad hoc, meaning working weekends, evenings, calling in favours from friends, hiding my phone behind a cushion, anything so I can get stuff done and spend time with the children.
 It’s tricky, there’s the juggle of sorting childcare, which is expensive and inflexible or making other arrangments, of taking time off, not taking time off, and inevitably being stretched and not paying full attention to anything.
 I can imagine it’s incredibly hard for single parents.
 But for everyone, woah, guilt coming at you from all angles!
 That’s not delicious, right?

-You can’t force the memories: Another brilliant person I follow online, journalist and author India Knight, recently tweeted about her dislike for the phrase ‘making memories’, saying that you can’t force them, it puts pressure on the day and inevitably ruins it, and your memory latches on to odd things anyway.
+- You can’t force the memories: Journalist and author India Knight, recently tweeted about her dislike for the phrase ‘making memories’, saying that you can’t force them, it puts pressure on the day and inevitably ruins it, and your memory latches on to odd things anyway.
 My daughter, who is currently obsessed with the World Cup, recently got the Harry Kane Panini football sticker and declared it the ‘best day of her life’.
 I know, she’s six and prone to overdramatise things, but still, it was a surprising and sweet insight.
 We asked her to name some other best days of her life and it all focused on the smaller stuff, like winning on the arcade on a seaside break, or the following day when she got a duplicate Harry Kane sticker, and not the big gestures and more expensive holidays we’ve been on.

 More, pressure-free posts…why I hate the school run and things you’ll obsess about in your child’s first year at school